The abelian monoid of fusion-stable finite sets is free: Introduction

-Every $G$-stable $S$-set splits uniquely (up to $S$-isomorphism) as a disjoint union of irreducible $G$-stable sets, and there is a one-to-one correspondence between the irreducible $G$-stable sets and $G$-conjugacy classes of subgroups in $S$.
+\begin{mainthmIntroGroup} Let $G$ be a finite group with Sylow $p$-group $S$.
+Every $G$-stable $S$-set splits uniquely, up to $S$-isomorphism, as a disjoint union of irreducible $G$-stable sets, and there is a one-to-one correspondence between the irreducible $G$-stable sets and $G$-conjugacy classes of subgroups in $S$.

-Hence the semiring of $G$-stable sets is additively a free commutative monoid with rank equal to the number of $G$-conjugacy classes of subgroups in $S$. \end{mainthmIntroGroup} As part of the proof we give an explicit construction of the irreducible $G$-stable sets.
+Hence the semiring of $G$-stable $S$-sets is additively a free commutative monoid with rank equal to the number of $G$-conjugacy classes of subgroups in $S$. \end{mainthmIntroGroup} As part of the proof we give an explicit construction of the irreducible $G$-stable sets (see Proposition \ref{propIrreducibleSets}).

-It is a well-known fact that any finite $S$-set splits uniquely into orbits/transitive $S$-sets; and the isomorphism type of a transitive set $S/P$ depends only on the subgroup $P$ up to $S$-conjugation.
-Theorem \ref{thmMonoidBasisIntroGroup} then states that this fact generalizes nicely to $G$-stable $S$-sets, which is less obvious than it might first appear.
+It is a well-known fact that any finite $S$-set splits uniquely into orbits (i.e. transitive $S$-sets), and the isomorphism type of a transitive set $S/P$ depends only on the subgroup $P$ up to $S$-conjugation.
+Theorem \ref{thmMonoidBasisIntroGroup} states that this fact generalizes nicely to $G$-stable $S$-sets, which turns out to be less obvious than it might first appear.

 If we consider $G$-sets and restrict their actions to $S$, then two non-isomorphic $G$-sets might very well become isomorphic as $S$-sets.
 Therefore even though finite $G$-sets decompose uniquely into orbits, we have no guarantee that this decomposition remains unique when we restrict the actions to the Sylow subgroup $S$.
-In fact, uniqueness of decompositions fails in general when we consider restrictions of $G$-sets to $S$, as demonstrated in example \ref{exNonUnique} for the symmetric group $S_5$ and its Sylow 2-subgroup.
+In fact, uniqueness of decompositions fails in general when we consider restrictions of $G$-sets to $S$, as demonstrated in Example \ref{exNonUnique} for the symmetric group $\Sigma_5$ and a Sylow 2-subgroup.
+It is therefore perhaps a surprise that if we consider \emph{all} $G$-stable $S$-sets, and not just the restrictions of actual $G$-sets, we are again able to write stable sets as a disjoint union of irreducibles in a unique way.

-It then comes as a surprise that if we consider \emph{all} $G$-stable $S$-sets, and not just the restrictions of actual $G$-sets, we can once more write stable sets as a disjoint union of irreducibles in a unique way.
+It is also worth noting that the analogue of Theorem \ref{thmMonoidBasisIntroGroup} is false if we consider representations instead of sets: The submonoid of $G$-stable $S$-representations is not a free submonoid of the free monoid of complex $S$-representations when $G=\PGL_3(\F_3)$ and $p=2$.
+We explain this counterexample in Appendix \ref{secRepresentations}, in particular in Example \ref{exCounterexampleRepr}.

-The proof of theorem \ref{thmMonoidBasisIntroGroup} relies only on the way $G$ acts on the subgroups of $S$ by conjugation.
-We therefore state and prove the theorem in general for abstract saturated fusion systems, which model the action of a group on a Sylow subgroup.
+The proof of Theorem \ref{thmMonoidBasisIntroGroup} relies only on the way $G$ acts on the subgroups of $S$ by conjugation.
+We therefore state and prove the theorem in general for abstract saturated fusion systems, which abstractly model the conjugacy relations within a $p$-group induced by an ambient group (see Definitions \ref{dfnFusSys} and \ref{dfnSatFusSys}).

 If $\cal F$ is a fusion system over a $p$-group $S$, we say that an $S$-set $X$ is \emph{$\cal F$-stable} if it satisfies